We're here to serve our Members

 Brazil | Chile | Cuba | Iran | Malaysia | Mauritius | Oman | South Africa | Syria

-Andrej Grah Whatmough has been appointed as Director General of RTV Slovenia.
+Ramona Saseanu has been elected as Acting Director General of Romanian Television

 The EBU’s Partnership Programme reflects the core principle of solidarity that underpins our association.
 In boosting collaboration, strengthening support and enabling all Members to benefit from the EBU’s activities, it reinforces our unique community of public service media organizations.